NeroReflex/Gishiki/README.md

-Due to its design this framework won't force you to use its features: you are completely free to use it as you wish to, even if that breaks up MVC principles and/or uses a custom ORM.
+Due to its design this framework won't force you to use its features: you are completely free to use it as you wish to, even if that breaks up MVC principles!

 Gishiki is so fast to deploy that you don't even need to configure it to get started!